 Our Parish Church has become one of 15 Pilgrimage churches (see Map) in the Diocese of Oxford as part of an initiative to encourage pilgrimage.
 Pilgrimage is a spiritual journey to a sacred site and the Pilgrimage churches were chosen for their outstanding spiritual and artistic heritage.

-Please note that the church building is currently closed.
+Please note that the church building currently has limited opening times please see our Weekly Update for more information.

 Below is the text of the leaflet which has been prepared to support those who make a pilgrimage to this Church.
 You can download a copy of this Pilgrimage Text.